epccs/MacGyver/readme.md

 ## Overview

-Board used to connect a Raspberry Pi Zero (or W) 40 pin header to serial or UPDI port of an ATmega4809.
+Board used to connect a Raspberry Pi Zero (or W) hardware serial port (from 40 pin header) to UPDI port of an ATmega4809.

+The Raspberry Pi hardware UART does not have latency like a USB-serial bridge so that programming speed may be the best possible.
+Programing sends a lot of small sets of data back and forth, so latency is almost certainly the cause of most complaints about UPDI speed.

 ## Status